alexlobera/redix/README.md

 # Redix

-React Dependency Injection for containers and components
+React Dependency Injection for containers, components, and soon (hopefully) actions

 ## Why should I use this?